How to Create a New Calculation

 Instructors can export final grades in a .csv or .txt file.
 The entire final grades table, including a Net ID column located to the right of the First Name column, is exported.

-A dialog window will appear.
-Find a location in your computer to save the file and click Save.
-The file will be accessible in the location you chose.
+4. A dialog window will appear.
+Find a location in the computer to save the file and click Save.

-Create a .CSV file for your course.
+1. Create a .CSV file for the course.
 For proper importing, the first row of the file must be a header row, meaning that it should include the labels for each column.
 For example, if the first column is students’ Net IDs, the first row should be titled “Net IDs.”

 Note: The grades in the CSV file need to be letter grades.
 Any other information (such as numbers or percentages) are not compatible with importing grades to Learning Suite.

-A dialog window will appear.
-Click Choose File and then locate and select the .csv file within your computer.
+4. A dialog window will appear.
+Click Choose File and then locate and select the .csv file within the computer.

-If the .csv file is in the correct format, you will be shown a preview of the table in the .csv file.
+5. If the .csv file is in the correct format, the instructor will be shown a preview of the table in the .csv file.
 Select the column that contains student Net IDs or BYU IDs.
 Select the column that contains the final grades for submission.
 Click Import.

 A dialog window will display if all scores were imported successfully or if there were any errors.
 The imported grades will be listed under the Final Grades for Submission column on the Final Grades page.